-In addition to planning officers, other relevant stakeholders, for example Historic England or Transport for London, may be invited to attend and asked to give their views after the scheme has been presented.
+In addition to planning officers, other relevant stakeholders, for example Historic England, may be invited to attend and asked to give their views as background to the review meeting.

-Formal reviews usually take place at a stage when an applicant and design team have decided their preferred option for development of a site, and have sufficient drawings and models to inform a comprehensive discussion.
-There will often be a second pre-application review, to provide advice on more detailed design matters, before a planning submission.
+Full reviews usually take place at a stage when an applicant and design team have decided their preferred option for development of a site, and have sufficient drawings and models to inform a comprehensive discussion.

-In advance of the formal review, panel members attend a 15 minute briefing with planning officers on the policy context, and issues arising from preapplication discussions.
-At the start of the formal review, planning officers will summarise their panel briefing.
+In advance of the full review, panel members attend a 15 minute briefing with planning officers on the policy context, and issues arising from preapplication discussions.

+At the start of the full review, planning officers will summarise their panel briefing.
 The scheme will then be presented by a member of the design team, normally the lead architect, following a brief introduction by the applicant.

 Presentations may be made with drawings and / or pdf or PowerPoint and models, as appropriate.
-At least one printed copy of the presentation should be provided, for ease of reference during the panel discussion.
+At least one paper copy of the presentation should be provided, for ease of reference during the panel discussion.

-Time allocated for formal reviews will depend on the scale of the project but a typical formal review will last 90 minutes: 10 minutes introductions and briefing by planning officers; 25 minutes presentation; 55 minutes discussion and summing up by the chair.
+Time allocated for full reviews will depend on the scale of the project but a typical full review will last 90 minutes: 10 minutes introductions and briefing by planning officers; 25 minutes presentation; 55 minutes discussion and summing up by the chair.

-Large projects, for example schemes with several development plots, may be split into smaller elements for the purposes of review, to ensure that each component receives adequate time for discussion.
+Large projects, for example schemes with several development plots, may be split into smaller elements, to ensure that each component receives adequate time for discussion.